 As we look to the future, we face the challenge of dealing with aging buildings, and the tax implications of a bond issue.
 Property evaluation and assessment has emerged as a major challenge the last couple of years.
-A 37% drop in Assessed Value in 15/16, an additional drop of 6% for the 16/17 school year, and another 2.5% for the 17/18 school year is making it difficult to maintain a budget without raising taxes.
-While we saw a small increase in assessed valuation in the 18/19 school year, we lost that increase as we enter the 19/20 school year, once again making it difficult to budget without a MILL Levy increase.
+A 37% drop in Assessed Value in 15/16, an additional drop of 6% for the 16/17 school year, and another 2.5% for the 17/18 school year is making it difficult to maintain a budget without raising the MILL Levy.
+While we saw a small increase in assessed valuation in the 18/19 school year, we lost that increase as we entered the 19/20 school year.
+Unfortunately, we saw an additional loss in assessed valuation entering the 20/21 school year, once again making it difficult to budget without a MILL Levy increase, but we did see a small increase in Assessed Value for this year which will help our budget while allowing us to slightly lower our overall MILL rate.
+We are hopeful that this is an indicator of a healthy local economy, and will see growth in local business and families moving to town.

-These budget concerns combined with declining enrollment have led the District to cut three teaching positions which has resulted in loss of opportunities for our students and loss of academic support for our struggling students in the elementary.
+These budget concerns combined with declining enrollment led the District to cut three teaching positions which has resulted in loss of opportunities for our students and loss of academic support for our struggling students in the elementary.
 This leads into a fear for the retention and recruitment of quality staff will become a major challenge over the next couple of years.
-As we get finances back under control and are able to replace positions that have been cut, we fear that we will not be able to find any staff let alone quality staff.
+Thankfully, as our local economy has begun to stabilize, we were able to replace positions that have been cut, but it has been difficult to find any staff let alone quality staff.
+As we face uncertain times due to local, state, and national economic crisis, our budget concerns continue to grow.
 In spite of these challenges, the Ness City community and USD 303 continue to work hard, prosper, grow, and exceed in many areas.

 Academically, we continue to struggle with test scores.
-The work we are doing through the Striving Readers (LiNK) grant will help us to improve in this are across all content areas.
+The work we completed through the Striving Readers (LiNK) grant has given us a leg up to improve in this area, and we are beginning to see those benefits.
 We are also working to improve ACT scores in different ways.
 This is a challenge because we will not see drastic improvement overnight, but will have to stay vigilante in this process so we see improvement over time.